-There were no changes to the number of listed buildings and conservation areas during 2018-19.
+The number of national listed buildings and structures within Knowsley increased by one from the last monitoring period with the listing of Knowsley War Memorial during 2019-20.
+There were no changes to the number of conservation areas.
 Prescot Town Centre Conservation Area remains on Historic England's 'At Risk' register and St Mary's Church in Prescot is still noted as 'At Risk'.

-18 parks and gardens had Green Flag status at the end of 2018-19, unchanged since the 2014-15 monitoring round.
+18 parks and gardens had Green Flag status at the end of 2019-20, unchanged since the 2014-15 monitoring round.